 Those who are claiming benefits may also qualify for extra financial support as well.
 Check out the Sure Start Maternity Grant and Healthy Start food vouchers.

-REGISTERING A BIRTH: Find out when and how to register a birth in the United Kingdom.
-There are different procedures for registering the birth of a baby - it depends where the infant was born.
+Find out when and how to register a birth in the United Kingdom.
+In fact, there are different procedures for registering the birth of a baby - it depends where the infant was born.

-REGISTER A BIRTH ABROAD: Parents must register a birth abroad in the country where the child was born.
-You should then get a birth certificate which may need translating and certifying.
-As a rule, the UK will accept it for passport applications and for school registration.
+Parents must register a birth abroad in the country where the child was born.
+You should then get a birth certificate which may need translating and certifying for a passport application and school registration.

 You may then be able to register the birth of your baby with the UK authorities.
 But, to do so the child must have been born on or after the 1st of January 1983.
 Having recorded the birth you can then order a consular birth registration certificate.

-PARENTAL LEAVE: A guide for employers and employees about Unpaid Parental Leave entitlement.
+The help guide is for employers and employees about Unpaid Parental Leave entitlement.
 There is further information about employee parental leave eligibility and maternity leave notice periods.

-Pregnancy and Birth Entitlements and Support Benefits in the United Kingdom
+Pregnancy and Birth Entitlements and Support Benefits in United Kingdom